NodeBB/nodebb-english/installing/os/freebsd.rst

 FreeBSD
 ==========

 This guide is for FreeBSD 10.1-RELEASE.
-It should work, with slight modifications, for all other relatively moderm versions.
+It should work, with slight modifications, for all other relatively modern versions.

 Make sure you are up to date, by running: